corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/setup-ssl-encryption.md

 {{< /warning >}}

-If you don't configure SSL encryption for your node, its RPC API is vulnerable to attacks inherent to the HTTP protocol, even if [authentication](authentication/authentication.md) is properly configured.
+You should configure SSL encryption for your node to ensure secure communication between the server and client.
+If you don't, its RPC API is vulnerable to attacks inherent to the HTTP protocol, even if [authentication](authentication/authentication.md) is properly configured.
 For example, motivated actors with access to network traffic will be able to:
 * Obtain legitimate users' credentials (when basic authentication is in place).